Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3 Little-Known Facts About the Don Sphynx Cat

-You may think that a bald cat would be easy to care for — and there’s no shedding!
-But while these cats don’t require brushing, they do need help caring for their skin.
-They need daily skin wipe-downs and require monthly baths.
+You may think that a bald cat would be easy to care for since there’s no shedding!
+But while Don Sphynx cats don’t require brushing, they need help caring for their skin.
+They need daily skin wipe-downs and require weekly baths.

-Don Sphynxes are sensitive to hot and cold weather, needing sweaters in the winter to help them stay warm.
-They may also eat more in the winter to help maintain their body temperature.
+Don Sphynxes are sensitive to hot and cold weather, needing sweaters in the winter to keep them warm.
+They may also eat more in the winter to maintain their body temperature.
 This can also be true in the summer if your air conditioner is too cold for them.

 Donskoy cat